binkley/homebrewery-files/witch.md

   A trick of breath and intention; the Witch is there, but not seen.

 - **Locate Animals or Plants** <br>
+  Close your eyes, touch the earth, and the land itself tells you where a beast roams or a plant grows.

 - **Rope Trick** <br>
   A hidden treehouse without a tree.